-- Make a debt-repayment plan – while debt is a reality for most young adults, it’s important you get on top of it early.
+- Make a debt-repayment plan – debt is a reality for most young adults, and it’s important you get on top of it early.
 Make a plan to tackle your debt and stay away from credit cards!

 - Build an emergency fund – Insurance alone won’t cover all of your problems so make sure you have an emergency fund on hand as an extra precaution.

-- Build a credit history – It’s a double edged sword, having no credit is as bad as having bad credit, so you’ll need to take on some debt think a mobile phone plan rather than a 10K credit card though.
+- Build a credit history – It’s a double-edged sword, having no credit is as bad as having bad credit, so you’ll need to take on some debt.
+Think a mobile phone plan rather than a 10K credit card, though.

 - Clean up your online presence – Delete the party pictures, delete the dodgy Halloween costumes.
-Whatever you wouldn’t like your grandma seeing your employer doesn’t want to see this either.
-Make sure you are promoting to the world a positive persona.

-- Get your financial documents in order - File and save your birth certificate, household bills, insurance policies etc. It’s up to you, not your parents to have all of these documents kept somewhere safe.
+- Get your financial documents in order – File and save your birth certificate, household bills, insurance policies etc.

 Find out more about how to do your taxes here: